What is Neuro Physiotherapy

 - Breathing and Circulation Exercises: deep breathing exercises/segmental breathing exercises helps maintain the airway and prevent respiratory complications and chest infections.
 Ankle toe pumps, elevation and gentle passive movements reduce the risk of DVTs and improve circulation.

-- Teaching transfer techniques: the physiotherapist train the patient in bed mobility, and easy transfer techniques to move safely in bed, sit up, stand and walk.
+- Teaching transfer techniques: In neuro physiotherapy, the physiotherapist train the patient in bed mobility, and easy transfer techniques to move safely in bed, sit up, stand and walk.

 - Mobility Aids: Physiotherapist advice and instruct the patient how to safely use a walking frame, or other walking aids as required.